nwtime/ntpwww/content/en/ntpfaq/NTP-s-algo-real.md

 NTP likes to estimate the errors of all clocks.
 Therefore all NTP servers return the time together with an estimate of the current error.
 When using multiple time servers, NTP also wants these servers to agree on some time, meaning there must be one error interval where the correct time must be.

-Reality[<span class="footnote">[2]</span>](NTP-s-def.htm#FTN.FTN-NTP-SURVEY99) suggests that not all NTP servers work as designed in theory.
+[Reality](/reflib/reports/ntp-survey99-minar.pdf) suggests that not all NTP servers work as designed in theory.
 In fact there was a high percentage of stratum-1 servers with a bad time: Over 30% of the active stratum-1 servers had a clock error of over 10 seconds, and a few even had an error of more than a year.
 The author of the survey says: "Only 28% of the stratum 1 clocks found appear to actually be useful."

 Time sources that are reachable and have a _dispersion_ smaller than the maximum become _candidates_ for time synchronization, thus contributing an error interval.
 In [RFC 1305](/reflib/rfc/rfc1305/rfc1305.pdf), section 4.2 the algorithms are treated in greater detail.